 The Terminals of an Interconnect Model may be located at Pins and Pads, Pins and Buffers, or Pads and Buffers.
 A single Interconnect Model shall not have Terminals at Pins, Pads and Buffers simultaneously.

-Any one pin shall not be included in more than one Terminal of an Interconnect model.
+Any one pin shall not be included in more than one Terminal of an Interconnect Model.

 Any one die pad shall not be included in more than one Terminal of an Interconnect Model.